The Utter Lack of Desire to Have Children

 I am awfully feminine.
 I love all things girlish.
 I love traditions.
 I am crazy about my husband.
 I have a great relationship with my family.
 I had a happy childhood.
 I have cried at every single movie to ever involve a child and parent tragedy.
 I adore little baby animals.
 I like most children and I fall in love with a few.
 I have all the usual desires and needs of a woman — except the desire to mother a child.

 This is a topic I have long wished to write or talk about and yet serious hesitation has held me back — and even now it is shaking me a tad bit.
+The decision not to have a child is not abnormal.

 A topic so sensitive, so powerful, so intense, that it has a crippling effect on my speech when among others.
 I have longed to ask my friends, my own family or even strangers why they chose (if they indeed did choose) to have children.
 Yet I always find it to be such a personal invasion of privacy.
 Perhaps, I am afraid that they might think I am questioning their choice whereas I am simply questioning the choice: to have or not to have children.